Female Pattern Hair Loss

 Female pattern hair loss is a genetically linked condition and can be inherited from both sides of the family.
 Mild FPHL can usually be managed fairly simply with scalp make-up and hair styling, or by using our Medi Connections™ (ultra-fine and very safe hair extensions), which typically last around three months.

-Dr Vicky Jolliffe is a London based consultant dermatologist with a special interest in hair disorders.
-She says;
+Dr Vicky Joliffe is a London based Dermatologist with a special interest in hair disorders.
+She says: